mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 tags: ['javascript', 'react']
 ---

 With the release of React Hooks I have seen a lot of posts comparing class components to function components.
-Function components are nothing new in React however it has not been possible before the 16.8.0 release to create a stateful component with access to lifecycle hooks using only a function.
-Or has it?
+Function components are nothing new in React, however it was not possible before version 16.8.0 to create a stateful component with access to lifecycle hooks using only a function.
+Or was it?

 Call me a pedant (many people already do!) but when we talk about class components we are actually (technically) talking about components created by functions.
-In this post I would like to use React to demonstrate what is actually happening when we write a class.
+In this post I would like to use React to demonstrate what is actually happening when we write a class in JavaScript.

 ## Classes vs Functions

-First, I would like to very briefly show how, what we refer to as function and class components, relate to one another.
+First, I would like to very briefly show how, what are commonly referred to as function and class components, relate to one another.
 Here's a simple component written as a class:
 ```js
 class Hello extends React.Component {
   render() {